NBISweden/workshop-reproducible-research/pages/conda/conda-2-the-basics.md

 mamba search -c bioconda seqtk
 ```

-* Now try to install a different version of SRA-Tools, *e.g.*:
+* Now try to install a different version of seqtk, *e.g.*:

 ```bash
 mamba install -c bioconda seqtk=1.2
 ```

 Read the information that Conda displays in the terminal.
 It probably asks if
-you want to downgrade the initial SRA-Tools installation to the one specified
+you want to downgrade the initial seqtk installation to the one specified
 here (`1.2` in the example).
 You can only have one version of a given package
 in a given environment.